-Kaiser Permanente Northern California Orthopaedic Manual Physical Therapy Fellowship began in 1979 and is proudly accredited by the Accreditation Council on Orthopaedic Manual Physical Therapy Education (ACOMPTE).
+Kaiser Permanente Northern California Orthopaedic Manual Physical Therapy Fellowship began in 1979 (learn about the history of the program) and is proudly accredited by the Accreditation Council on Orthopaedic Manual Physical Therapy Education (ACOMPTE).
 Our program meets the standards set forth by the International Federation of Orthopaedic Manual Physical Therapists (IFOMPT).
 Graduates are eligible for Fellowship status in the American Academy of Orthopaedic Manual Physical Therapists (AAOMPT).
 Most program graduates have gone on to obtain their Fellowship status.

 Learn more about our program